 A message from the program director,

-Welcome to the Hamot Medical Center Orthopaedic Residency!
+Welcome to Hamot Medical Center's Neurology Residency Program!

 This AOA-accredited residency program offers a well rounded neurological education with experience in a variety of subspecialties.
 Physicians who choose Hamot for their neurology residency are exposed to a wide variety of pathologies and patients.
 The rotation experience provides access to inpatient and outpatient care for patients of all ages and includes: neuroradiology, neurosurgery, psychiatry, electrodiagnostic medicine, neuropathology, pediatric neurology and elective time, as well as the ability to participate in research projects.
 The training and experience of our faculty will provide you with access to expertise in a variety of neurology specialties with board certifications in epilepsy, sleep, acupuncture, electromyography and neurorehabilitation.